 The main temple of Tulum is known as El Castillo and overlooks both land and sea – likely representative of how important religion was in this society’s daily life.
 You can also find several other important buildings such as Temple of Frescoes or Temple of Descending God nearby – each providing further insight into Mayan culture centuries ago.

-How to Get to Tulum Ruins
+How to Get to the Tulum Ruins

 Hours and Admission Fees